juliagsch/PV_Battery_Sizing/README.md

-# Fast Optimal Sizing of Domestic PV Energy Systems
+# SolExplore: A Successive Refinement Approach for Sizing of PV and Storage Systems in EV-Enabled Homes

 ## Overview

-This project provides a framework for rapidly determining the optimal sizing of battery and photovoltaic (PV) systems for residential applications.
+This project provides a framework for rapidly determining the optimal sizing of battery and photovoltaic (PV) systems for buildings with and without electric vehicles (EVs).
 It automates the process of fetching and processing load and solar irradiance data, creating a labeled dataset and training a machine learning model for fast sizing predictions.

 ## Project Workflow